The History of This Website

 More Rings

 Below you have the stack of rings created that way.
-Unfortunately the fiber paper dam is not very tight and colored glass was seeping down.
+Unfortunately the fiber paper dam is not very tight and colored glass was bleeding down.

 But basically, you have clear rings with a thin cover and some bleeding.